thiefhand/sitegen/pages/index.md

 &nbsp;

 <div style="text-align: center;">
-###### ©2025 Thiefhand LLC, all rights reserved.
-"Reclaimer" and all associated logos and designs are trademarks of Thiefhand LLC.
+<h6>©2025 Thiefhand LLC, all rights reserved.
+"Reclaimer" and all associated logos and designs are trademarks of Thiefhand LLC.</h6>
 </div>